-&lt;sup>1Priority recommendations are those we believe warrant priority attention from heads of key departments or agencies.
+1Priority recommendations are those that GAO believes warrant priority attention from heads of key departments or agencies.
 They are highlighted because, upon implementation, they may significantly improve government operations, for example, by realizing large dollar savings; eliminating mismanagement, fraud, and abuse; or making progress toward addressing a high-risk or duplication issue.

-&lt;sup>2GAO, Performance and Accountability Report: Fiscal Year 2022, GAO-23-900398 (Washington, D.C.: Nov.
-15, 2022).
+2GAO, Performance and Accountability Report: Fiscal Year 2023, GAO-24-900483 (Washington, D.C.: Nov.
+15, 2023).